sssskipjack/anki-obsidian-project/Plan.md

-Use github as workspace to sync files across computers over syncthing (Syncthing is good for syncing personal files, however should not be used as primary workspace)
+## Workflow

+- GIT & Github for file management
+- neovim as main ide
+- Obsidian for organisation and note taking
+- Everything takes places within git workspace
+- Each git workspace should be its own obsidian

-# MAIN OBJECTIVES
+## MAIN OBJECTIVES

-Learn Emacs Org-read

----

-Alternatively just use obsidian
+- Best to use obsidian vim mode for the time being, learn more markdown syntax whilst trying to integrate obsidian into vim and start focusing on other productivity functionality

-# SIDE OBJECTIVES
+## SIDE OBJECTIVES

-* Setup up zathura